toonvanvr/tito-web/README.md

 ### Support multiple plugin sets

-Extensions aren't applied to the global object to allow for endless forking with plugins.
+Extensions aren't applied to the global object to allow for endless forking of factories with plugins.
 Whenever you apply a plugin, it'll create a new factory.

 ```typescript
 import { html, exit } from 'tito'